 It will not be a cakewalk after you set up your business in London.
-You should be prepared to face all the challenges to run your business, but you shouldn’t care about what might happen if your computer breaks whilst you’re trying to manage tight finances.
+Of course, you should be prepared to face all the challenges to run your business, but you shouldn’t care about what might happen if your computer breaks whilst you’re trying to manage tight finances.

 Another advantage of having business insurance is the credibility it adds to your business.
 It’s easier to build trust with your customers if you have business insurance.

 There are a lot of different insurance types and their coverage varies according to the type and their budgets.
 Also, you need to have some of these insurances by law; others are optional.

 Laws in the UK requires you to have;